 Your credit score is not the only factor lenders weigh heavily when deciding if you’re a good fit for a home loan.
 They also compute what’s referred to as your debt-to-income (DTI) ratio to determine if it’s acceptable.
 This percentage, which is calculated by dividing the sum of your monthly debt payments by your pre-tax income, should not exceed 43 percent, although some lenders allow DTIs of up to 50 percent.

-If your DTI is well above 43 percent, consider paying down your outstanding credit card balances to lower it.
+If your DTI is well above 43 percent, consider paying down your outstanding credit card balances to lower them.
 Or you can pay off some of your loans so their payment amounts won’t be included in the equation.
 But, most importantly, stop using credit cards and avoid taking on new debt at least three months prior to applying and waiting until after the loan is funded so the correct debt amounts will be reflected on your credit report used by the lender.

 Know Your Budget